What is secure system administration

 Security Control: 1388; Revision: 1; Updated: Sep-18; Applicability: O, P, S, TS

 Jump servers are prevented from communicating to assets and sending and receiving traffic not related to administrative activities.

 Further information on the use of privileged accounts can be found in the access to systems and their resources section of the Guidelines for Personnel Security.

-Further information on multi-factor authentication can be found in the authentication hardening section of the Guidelines for System Hardening.
+Further information on multi-factor authentication for system administration can be found in the authentication hardening section of the Guidelines for System Hardening.

-Further information on network segmentation can be found in the network design and configuration section of the Guidelines for Network Management.
+Further information on network segmentation can be found in the network design and configuration section of the Guidelines for Networking.

 Further information can also be found in Microsoft’s Mitigating Pass-the-Hash (PtH) Attacks and Other Credential Theft Techniques, Version 1 and 2 publication at https://www.microsoft.com/en-au/download/confirmation.aspx?id=36036.